predictive-clinical-neuroscience/PCNportal/README.md

-PCNportal is a website that facilitates access to modelling with finetuned normative models for neuroimaging analysis, that are pre-trained and applied with the package [PCNtoolkit](https://pcntoolkit.readthedocs.io/en/latest/).
+PCNportal is a website that facilitates access to modelling with finetuned normative models for neuroimaging analysis that are pre-trained and applied with the Python package [PCNtoolkit](https://pcntoolkit.readthedocs.io/en/latest/).

 This GitHub contains the client side and server side code for the [PCNportal](https://pcnportal.dccn.nl/) project.
 The client side contains code to facilitate the GUI and website service, while the server side code contains functionality to model with PCNtoolkit on a remote server and share results.